pgroonga/pgroonga.github.io/news/index.md

 ### Improvements

-#### Added support for PostgreSQL 18 RC 1
+#### Added support for PostgreSQL 18

-PGroonga now works with PostgreSQL 18 RC 1.
+PGroonga now works with PostgreSQL 18.

 #### Added support for AlmaLinux9 package